DiogoRibeiro7/diogoribeiro7/README.md

 [![committers.top badge](https://user-badge.committers.top/portugal_private/DiogoRibeiro7.svg)](https://user-badge.committers.top/portugal_private/DiogoRibeiro7)

 I am a data scientist with over 20 years of experience, based in Portugal.
-Over the years, I have worked across computer science, economics, management, medicine, natural sciences, engineering, pure mathematics, and applied mathematics.
+Over the years, I have worked across pure mathematics, applied mathematics, economics, management, logistics and supply chain, medicine, natural sciences and engineering.
 This profile showcases my work, interests, and how to connect with me.

 ---